osmandapp/web/main/docs/user/personal/profiles.md

 - [Screen alerts](../navigation/guidance/navigation-settings.md#screen-alerts).
 This navigation setting allows you to enable the Alerts Widget and select which alerts you want to see on the app screen while navigating.
 - [Voice prompts](../navigation/guidance/navigation-settings.md#voice-prompts).
 Audio instructions during navigation help you as a driver or pedestrian get to your destination while navigating a selected route.
 - [Vehicle parameters](../navigation/guidance/navigation-settings.md#vehicle-parameters).
 Allows you to select the correct parameter settings to help you avoid problems when navigating a route.
-- [Customise route line](../navigation/guidance/navigation-settings.md#customize-route-line).
+- [Customize route line](../navigation/guidance/navigation-settings.md#customize-route-line).
 With this setting, you can choose the appearance of the route line that will be visible on the map during navigation.
 - [Map during navigation](../navigation/guidance/navigation-settings.md#map-during-navigation).
 The map is used during navigation to determine your location, plan your route, and land orientation.
-- [Animate own position](../navigation/guidance/navigation-settings.md#animate-own-position) (*for iOS is available in this menu*).
+- [Animate own position](../navigation/guidance/navigation-settings.md#animate-own-position) (*for iOS, is available in this menu*).
 This setting provides a smooth animation of the My Position point moving on the map during navigation.
 For ***Android***, this item is located in the [Other](#other) section of the *General Settings* menu.
 - [Detailed track guidance](../navigation/guidance/navigation-settings.md).
 Allows you to match your route to nearby roads to enhance turn-by-turn instructions.
 Available settings: *Ask every time* or *Always*.

 :::info